-Living in the residence halls is an important part of your experience at the Storrs campus!
-You should make plans to visit the campus and take advantage of a campus tour from the Lodewick Visitors Center.
-On the tour you'll see a dining hall and a model residence hall room.
+Living in the residence halls is an important part of your experience at the Storrs campus.
+Make plans to visit and take advantage of a campus tour from the Lodewick Visitors Center.

 Frequently Asked Questions

 Are Campus Change students guaranteed housing?

 Most Fall campus change students will be required to live on campus as part of the Residency Requirement.
 Students who have previously lived on campus and campus change to Storrs for Fall may not be eligible for housing selection.